radiostaticed/radiostaticed/README.md

 Orientation: Aro-Ace.
 Never come to me with anything other than Platonic Feelings.
 I do not do Commitments.

 ### 💬 Notes
-1. Please ask before C+H — friends are always welcome.
+1. Please ask before C+H unless specified otherwise — friends are always welcome.
 2. Copying my Ponytown Skins = block 🚫
 3. I am an ENTP, see that however you wish.